-- You can begin to think about possible responses, about best-case/worst-case scenarios, etc. Better now than when under the pressure of an actual crisis.
+- You can begin to think about possible responses, best-case/worst-case scenarios, etc. Better now than when under the pressure of an actual crisis.

 In some cases, of course, you know a crisis will occur because you’re planning to create it – e.g., to lay off employees, or to make a major acquisition.

-There is a more formal method of gathering this information I call a “vulnerability audit,” about which information is available here.
+There is a more formal method of gathering this information I call a “vulnerability audit,” which information is available here.

 This assessment process should lead to creating a Crisis Response Plan that is an exact fit for your organization, one that includes both operational and communications components.
 The remaining steps, below, outline some of the major topics that should be addressed in the communications section of the plan.